MicrosoftDocs/azure-docs/articles/cdn/cdn-standard-rules-engine-match-conditions.md

 ### URL file extension

-Identifies the file extension of the file name part of the requesting URL.
+Identifies requests based on the file extension of the file name part of the requesting URL.

 #### Required fields